WPChill/strong-testimonials/README.md

 ## Changelog

+### 2.13 - Oct 17, 2016
+* Fix bug in saving star rating in post editor.
+* Fix bug when clearing a URL field.
+* Fix bug in redisplaying form values when form has errors.
+* Add options for scrolling to the form success message or first form error.

 ### 2.12.4 - Sep 28, 2016
 * Add title to Modern template.
 * Fix left-aligned image in Modern template in some themes.